New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 Keyes told NBC News on Wednesday that "all of the accusations are deeply misleading and many of them are categorically false."

-In addition to Salazar and Raice, 10 other women have reportedly told the Times of Israel that Keyes behaved in an appropriate manner toward them and other women.
+In addition to Salazar and Raice, 10 other women have reportedly told the Times of Israel that Keyes behaved in an inappropriate manner toward them and other women.

 The women, who purportedly spoke on the condition of anonymity, made allegations that include a claim of physically aggressive behavior by Keyes, claims of overly aggressive advances by him, and incidents of other inappropriate behavior, according to the paper.